danieljpost-dev/task-types/greek-tasks.md

 - when you set out to accomplish one specific task but keep getting diverted by side tasks and delayed by circumstances outside your control
 - ok so I took way too long to get this task done but listen to al lthe other great stuff I accomplished while procrastinating

+## Pirrhyc Task
+- you have been placed in charge of a project, in order to burn it to the ground

 ## Thesian Task
 - how many times can we pivot or change plans and still be working on the same task?
 - needing to rebuild/upgrade something while still making sure it has the exact same functionality and interface of the previous version